 The voice of Spinifex Gum is Marliya – a choir of talented young Indigenous female singers from North Queensland and the Torres Strait – whom through this project have grown into community leaders and role models for young people across the country.

-Made with the permission of families and communities from Port Hedland and the Yindjibarndi and Ngarluma Communities in Roebourne WA, Spinifex Gum takes the audience on a journey through the Pilbara.
+Made with the permission from all individuals and families whose stories feature in the songs, in particular the Yindjibarndi Community, Spinifex Gum takes the audience on a journey through the Pilbara.

 Marliya present a powerful, one of a kind performance that reflects the dramatic contrasts of Australian life and seeks to inspire change.
 Video and projections drawn from the Pilbara accompany the performance.

 We need funds to support the hard costs to tour Marliya and the Spinifex Gum show around Australia in the second half of 2019.